andikatjacobdennis/Crisp-Components/README.md

 # Crisp-Components

-This is a library that provides a collection of UI themes for WPF applications developed using .NET 4.7.2.
+This is a library that provides a collection of UI themes for WPF applications developed using .NET Core 7.
 Designed to provide a modern and crisp look and feel across all controls in your application.
 The themes are implemented using XAML styles and templates.

 ## Features
 Predefined themes for common UI elements, such as buttons, text boxes, and list boxes.